 - Managing and responding to security alerts in Azure Security Center

-- Security Alerts by Type in Azure Security Center
+- Security Alerts in Azure Security Center

 - Security health monitoring in Azure Security Center — Learn how to monitor the health of your Azure resources.

 - Monitoring partner solutions with Azure Security Center — Learn how to monitor the health status of your partner solutions.

 - Azure Security Center FAQ — Find frequently asked questions about using the service.

 - Azure Security blog — Find blog posts about Azure security and compliance.